GensDeConfiance/sso-gdc/README.md

 ## Debugging

-* If encoutered a 500 error, you should regenerate your user token in your application list : https://gensdeconfiance.fr/m/me/applications
+* If encoutered a 500 error, you should regenerate your user token in your application list: https://gensdeconfiance.fr/m/me/applications